plgd-dev/doc/content/en/architecture/component-overview.md

 ## Event Bus

 After every successful write to the [EventStore](#event-store), an event is published on the event bus.
-Other plgd services are subscribed to the event bus to be notified when the change in the system / on the devices occurs or is requested.
-One such party is a resource directory, which aggregates resource models in memory for fast retrieve requested by the plgd gateways.
-Gateways are subscribed as well to be able to synchronously process device's resource updates.
+Other plgd services are subscribed to the event bus to be notified when a change in the system / on the devices occurs or is requested.
+One such party is the resource directory, which aggregates resource models in memory for fast retrieve on request by the plgd gateways.
+Gateways are subscribed also, to enable synchronous processing of devices’ resource updates.

-plgd cloud uses [NATS](https://nats.io) messaging system as it's event bus.
+The plgd cloud uses the [NATS](https://nats.io) messaging system as its event bus.

-> We are using pure NATS, not NATS Streaming nor Jetstream.
+> We use pure NATS, not NATS Streaming nor Jetstream.

 ## Event Store

-The plgd Cloud persists each resource state mutation as a separate record called event.
-This enables us to reconstruct past states, use events as a foundation to understand user's behaviour or even explore a tamper-proof audit log.
+The plgd Cloud persists each resource state mutation as a separate record called an event.
+This enables us to reconstruct past states, use events as a foundation to understand user behaviour, or even explore a tamper-proof audit log.
 The plgd Cloud adopts [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) and [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) patterns to support flexibility, scalability and trackability of the system.

 Accepted commands are represented as PendingChange events; resource state changes received from connected devices are represented as ResourceChanged events.
-All these events are persisted in the EventStore, with possibility to define your own cleanup policies to remove old events in case they are no more needed.
+All these events are persisted in the EventStore, with the possibility to define your own cleanup policies to remove old events in case they are no longer needed.